nellysosobrado/BankApplication/README.md

 ##  Features

-- View customers and their accounts
+- View customers,view account transactions and their accounts (CRUD)
-- View account transactions
 - Deposit, withdraw, and transfer money
 - Search customers by name and city (with paging)
-- Admin can manage system users
+- Admin can manage system users (CRUD)
 - Start page shows statistics (open to everyone)
 - AJAX "load more" for transactions
-- Console app checks for suspicious transactions

-Link to live website: razorcrudazur250509.azurewebsites.net